janelle-deane/first-portfolio/README.md

 overall layout:
--I left container centered since it looked better -wrap text around image in about me
--Weird ... icon? on contact me page
+-I left container centered since it looked better -Weird ... icon? on contact me page

 Index:
 -In the navbar, I added the justify-content-end to move the three tabs for contact, portofolio and about.
 -added a margin so that the background would have space around like in pictures.
--Struggling to figure out how to wrap text around image.
+-Used "pull-left" to wrap text around picture.

 Contact Page:
 -I used a bootstrap form that I edited to be reflective of the required form.